Ryan-Shz/AndroidGradleStore/README.md

 # AndroidGradleStore
 A library of store gradle script sample. this library contains multiple features:

-1. A practice of splitting modules into multiple git repositories.
+1. a practice of splitting modules into multiple git repositories.
-2. Check code specification.
+2. check code specification.
-3. Let the submodules run separately.
+3. let the submodules run separately.